lucidrains/audiolm-pytorch/README.md

 - [ ] figure out how to suppress logging in fairseq
 - [ ] test with speech synthesis for starters
 - [ ] abstract out conditioning + classifier free guidance into external module or potentially a package
+- [ ] add option to use flash attention

 ## Citations